AmyHMSmith/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Too much coffee!
+title: Coffee beans galore!
 type: products
-image: img/about-direct-sourcing.jpg
+image: img/products-grid1.jpg
 intro:
   heading: What we offer
   description: Kaldi is the ultimate spot for coffee lovers who want to learn